avaneeshk05/Project-Swaggy/README.md

-A food delivery management system integrated with maps, built using Java and Oracle SQL.
+A food delivery management system integrated with maps using jxmaps, built using Java and Oracle SQL.

 **IMPLEMENTATION**